Tokyo Fiancée: Plot

 Amélie, a Belgian woman born in Japan, returns to her childhood home of Tokyo and dreams of living there.
 Amélie believes that the most effective way to learn Japanese is to teach French, so she meets Rinri, a sophomore studying French.
 The two become friends and lovers as they go from teacher to student.

 The couple experience cultural differences.
 Amélie likes to taste Japanese food, while Rinri likes Western food.
 He prepares Japanese food for Amélie, but does not eat it himself.
 The Japanese things that Amélie admires are of no interest to Rinri.
 Rinri takes Amélie back to her memories of Japan.
 Amélie's Japanese improves rapidly thanks to Rinri, and so does Rinri's French.

 When Rinri proposes to Amélie, she accepts but feels uncertain about how she feels about him.
 Instead of going through with the marriage, Amélie returns to Europe when her employment contract with Yumimoto ends and does not contact Rinri.
 Many years later, she returns to Japan to promote her latest book.
-She is reunited with Rinri at a book signing, where she warmly greets him as a long-lost brother.
+She is reunited with Rinri at a book signing, where she greets him as a long-lost brother.